Library News Archive From November 2025

 Sara Alfageeh | Wahab Algarmi | Kiara Brinkman | Sean Chiki | Angela Dalton | Hugh D’Andrade | Shani Ealey | Jessica Fong | Laura Gao | Mel Gillman | Diego Gomez | Dr. Rebecca Hall | Morgan Hampton | Chinaka Hodge | Maia Kobabe | Isabella Kung | Briana Loewinsohn | Katie Longua | Jon Macy | Lee Marrs | Thien Pham | Rita Sapunor | Jason Shiga | Dean Stuart | Mychal Threets | Dimitrea Tokunbo | Booki Vivat | Julia Wertz | Gaia WXYZ | East Bay BIPOC Cartoonists

-Comic Con Info
+Learn more about Comic Con

 Urbanrezlife's Solo Show

-The Berkeley Public Library welcomes Kris Urbanrezlife Longoria’s first solo show, thoughts of a large red woman: chapter one: interactions, on display at the Central library from November 1 – December 6, 2025.
+The Berkeley Public Library welcomes Kris Urbanrezlife Longoria’s first solo show, thoughts of a large red woman: chapter one: interactions, on display at the Central Library from November 1 – December 6, 2025.

-Artist talk: Saturday, November 15, 3pm, Tarea Hall Pittman South
+Artist talk : Saturday, November 15, 3 pm, Tarea Hall Pittman South

 Central's 1st Ever Chess Tournament